-DJ-1 does not possess typical MTS structures that form an amphiphilic α -helical structure with hydrophobic residues on one side and positively charged residues on the opposite side.
-However, when the positively charged amphiphilicity score (PA score) from the novel prediction algorithm MitoFates was considered in our search for a cryptic mitochondria-targeting signal (Fukasawa et al., 2015), two candidate regions corresponding to residues 4-13 (region A) and residues 25-34 (region B) were predicted (Fig. 6D).
-To determine whether these regions are responsible for the mitochondrial localization of the DJ-1 mutants, we introduced mutations into both regions of DJ-1(E18K) and examined whether the mutation affected mitochondrial localization.
-We showed above that single mutations (R27A, V33A or T34A) in region B (Fig. 1A) in the absence of the E18K mutation promoted mitochondrial localization of DJ-1, suggesting that the WT residues do not comprise the mitochondrial targeting motif.
-Furthermore, when V33 and T34 were replaced with proline, no change in the mitochondrial localization of the E18K mutant was observed (Fig. 6E, right column).
-In contrast, when R5, L7, L10 or K12 in region A were replaced with proline, mitochondrial localization of the E18K mutant was clearly impeded (Fig. 6E,F), indicating that region A is responsible for mitochondrial targeting of MLMs.
-This finding also explains the initial discrepancy between protein stability and cytosolic localization of the L10P mutation shown in Figs 1 and 2, as L10 comprises a portion of the cryptic signal in Region A that is essential for mitochondrial import.
+Based on previous structural data (Honbou et al., 2003; Olzmann et al., 2004; Tao and Tong, 2003; Wilson et al., 2003), it is clear that DJ-1 does not possess typical MTS structures that form an amphiphilic α-helical structure with hydrophobic residues on one side and positively charged residues on the opposite side.
+However, when the PA score (Positively charged Amphiphilicity score) from the novel prediction algorithm MitoFates was considered in our search for a cryptic mitochondria-targeting signal (Fukasawa et al., 2015), two candidate regions corresponding to residues 4-13 (Region A) and residues 25-34 (Region B) were predicted (Fig. 6D).
+To determine if these regions are responsible for the mitochondrial localization of the DJ-1 mutants, we introduced mutations into both regions of DJ-1(E18K) and examined whether the mutation affected mitochondrial localization.
+We previously showed that single mutations (R27A, V33A, or T34A) in

+Region B (Fig. 1A) in the absence of the E18K mutation promoted mitochondrial localization of DJ-1, suggesting that the WT residues do not comprise the mitochondrial targeting motif.
+Furthermore, when V33 and T34 were substituted with proline, no change in the mitochondrial localization of the E18K mutant was observed (Fig. 6E, right column).
+In contrast, when R5, L7, L10, or K12 in Region A were substituted with proline, mitochondrial localization of the E18K mutant was clearly impeded (Fig. 6E, and Fig. 6F), indicating that Region A is responsible for mitochondrial targeting of MLM.
+This finding also explains the initial discrepancy between protein stability and cytosolic localization of the L10P mutation shown in Figs. 1 and 2, as L10 comprises a portion of the cryptic signal in Region A that is essential for mitochondrial import.